front/wp-cli-build/README.md

 For more options, see `$ wp build-generate --help`

 ## Using build.yml
-You can run `wp build` to install the WordPress core of your site, 3rd party plugins and themes.
+You can run `$ wp build` to install the WordPress core of your site, 3rd party plugins and themes.

 ### Updating build.yml
-When you add a new plugin to your WP site, you should run `wp build generate` to update **build.yml** and **.gitignore** files.
+When you add a new plugin to your WP site, you should run `$ wp build generate` to update **build.yml** and **.gitignore** files.

-For more options run `wp --help build`
+For more options run `$ wp --help build`

+### Rebuild
+Adding `--rebuild` option to `$ wp build` command forces all plugins to be deleted and downloaded again.
+It helps you to make sure plugins remain original.

 ## Contributing
 We appreciate you taking the initiative to contribute to this project!

 Contributing isn’t limited to just code.
 We encourage you to contribute in the way that best fits your abilities, by writing tutorials, giving a demo at your local meetup, helping other users with their support questions, or revising our documentation.